Why Clare Valley’s the One to Watch

 You won’t find traffic jams between vineyards or crowded hotspots here.
 Instead, you’ll get quiet back roads, gently rolling vineyards, and country towns where time slows down and everyone waves.
 Yep, everyone waves!
 The cellar doors are family-run, the pace is relaxed, and the conversations feel genuine.
 No real gloss, no pretense.

-Cycling verses Cruising: The Riesling Trail Factor
+Cycling verses Cruising: The Clare Valley Riesling Trail

 Unlike Barossa, Clare Valley has a secret weapon: the Riesling Trail, a 35 km stretch of old railway line now reborn as a scenic walking and cycling track linking wineries, villages, and cellar doors.
 It’s cool.
 Sort of like the new metro in Sydney… only better.
 Because here, the stops come with wine, wildflowers, and zero crowds.